VatsalSy/occusage/docs/guide/index.md

 ## The Solution

-ccusage analyzes the local JSONL files that Claude Code automatically generates and provides:
+occusage analyzes the local JSONL files that Claude Code automatically generates and provides:

 - **Detailed Usage Reports** - Daily, monthly, and session-based breakdowns
 - **Cost Analysis** - Estimated costs based on token usage and model pricing